juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 ### Mistery Solved: </br>

-2x GPU does Not work, Not Windows8.1 x64 Not Linux 20.04.4 LTS. </br>
+2x GPU does Not work, Not Win8.1 x64, Nor Linux 20.04.4 LTS. </br>
 Windows driver allows to select PhysX mode: </br>
 CPU, GPU1 or GPU2 </br>
 GPU1 is main GPU used for video. </br>
 Linux Driver 470.xx does Not allow to select PhysX mode. </br>

 Problem is: </br>
-Nvidia DELETED 32-Bit PhysX Hardware support since 2015 </br>
+Nvidia DELETED 32-Bit PhysX Hardware support since mid 2016 </br>
-if you install a (2016) GPU like GTX 1050 Ti + Quadro P400 (2017) or similar M6000 24GB (2016) </br>
+if you install a (mid 2016) GPU like GTX 1050 Ti + Quadro P400 (2017) or similar </br>
-Nvidia driver 416.xx allows to select PhysX GPU, but does Not work with Batman Arkham Asylum v1.1 </br>
+Nvidia driver 416.xx allows to select PhysX GPU, but does Not work, with Batman Arkham Asylum v1.1 </br>

 At the beginning of the game, there is a tunnel with steam falling. </br>
 IF you activate PhysX HIGH setting in Linux or Windows,  </br>